imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

     xrandr --output DSI-1 --off
     ```

-19. Install the software updates from the Software Updater, and follow the steps to complete the other windows.
-Restart the computer when prompted and perform Steps 16-18 again.

-20. In the terminal, and execute the following commands to update and upgrade the system.
-If it fails, that means the system is running other apt update processes.
-Please wait until those complete it may take around 5 minutes, so continue trying the command every minute.
-    ```
-    sudo apt update -y && sudo apt upgrade -y
-    ```

-21. In the terminal, and execute the following commands to enable SSH.
-    ```
-    sudo apt install openssh-server
-    sudo systemctl enable ssh
-    sudo systemctl status ssh
-    sudo ufw allow ssh
-    ```
+20. Close all pop ups that show up on the screen.

-22. Set up Ubuntu to automatically disable the LattePanda internal display upon startup.
+21. Set up Ubuntu to automatically disable the LattePanda internal display upon startup.
 Begin by opening a terminal and running the following commands.
     ```
     # Install necessary Linux commands
     sudo apt install git curl vim -y